Regularity underlying complexity: a redshift-independent description of the continuous variation of galaxy-scale molecular gas properties in the mass-star formation rate plane: The inner workings of the 2-SFM framework: Main-sequence galaxies and boosted, Starbursting Sources

-2-SFM is a simple and self-consistent scheme for the prediction of basic properties of the SFG-population that relies on basic observables (e.g. the evolution of sSFR in main-sequence galaxies or their stellar mass distribution) and uses their mathematical description (e.g. the Schechter function parametrization of the stellar mass distribution or slope and normalization of the main sequence) to produce an analytico-empirical description of the statistical properties of SFGs.
-It can be both predictive (see, e.g., the indirect measurement of the evolution of molecular gas mass functions in Paper II) or help to (re-)interpret existing measurements \citep[e.g. IR luminosity functions or source counts; see][]{sargent12, bethermin12, gruppioni13}.\\ We introduced the 2-SFM framework in S12 where we demonstrated that the observational constraints on the $z$\,$\lesssim$\,2.5 IR luminosity functions can be reproduced based on only three observables: (i) the redshift evolution of the stellar mass function for SFGs, (ii) the evolution of the specific star formation rate (sSFR) of main-sequence galaxies, and (iii) a double log-normal decomposition of the sSFR-distribution at fixed stellar mass into contributions (assumed redshift- and mass-invariant) from main-sequence and starburst activity.
-The split into (overlapping but offset) (s)SFR-distributions associated with main-sequence and starburst activity is based on the distributions of sSFR published for massive (\mstar/\msun\,$>$\,10$^{10}$) SFGs at $z$\,$\sim$\,2 published by \citet{rodighiero11}.
-The assumption that this double log-normal decomposition of the (s)SFR-distribution is invariant with stellar mass and redshift leads to a good agreement with IR-observables (a mild decrease of the importance of the starburst-component by $<$50\% between $z$\,$<$\,1 and 0 leads to additional small improvements; see discussion in S12 and \citealp{bethermin12}).\\ The distinction between ``normal" SFGs (implicitly assumed to be growing their stellar mass in a secular mode on the star-forming main sequence) and starbursting galaxies is central to the 2-SFM framework and of particular interest since it yields observationally verifiable predictions of the notion that star-formation is a bi-modal process at low and high redshift.
-In this vein \citet{bethermin12} assigned a characteristic \citep[albeit redshift-dependent; see][]{magdis12b} IR spectral energy distribution to main-sequence and starburst galaxies and showed that this simple approach is capable of reproducing the IR/radio source counts (incl. new {\it Herschel} counts) at 24 to 1100\,$\mu$m and 1.4\,GHz.
-Given the sensitivity of the source counts, this observation evidences that the 2-SFM framework provides a valid description of the dust emission from SFGs out to at least $z$\,$\sim$\,4, (i.e. over 84\% of the age of the Universe).
-The 2-SFM description of the IR-properties of SFGs has also provided testable predictions which were verified in recent work, e.g. the redshift distribution of SCUBA-2 450\,$\mu$m sources \citep{geach12} and the redshift distribution of lensed 1.4\,mm sources detected with the South Pole Telescope \citep[see][Fig. 9]{weiss13}.
-The good agreement of the predictions with the latter measurement suggests that the basic ingredients of the 2-SFM framework (e.g. the minor role of starbursts) remain applicable out to $z$\,$\sim$\,6.
+2-SFM is a simple and self-consistent scheme for the prediction of basic properties of the SFG population that relies on basic observables (e.g. the evolution of sSFR in MS galaxies or their stellar mass distribution) and uses their mathematical description (e.g., the Schechter function parameterization of the stellar mass distribution or slope and normalization of the MS) to produce an analytico-empirical description of the statistical properties of SFGs.
+It can be both predictive (see, e.g., the indirect measurement of the evolution of molecular gas mass functions in Paper II) or help to (re)interpret existing measurements \citep[e.g., IR luminosity functions or source counts; see S12,][]{bethermin12, gruppioni13}.\\ We introduced the 2-SFM framework in S12 where we demonstrated that the observational constraints on the $z$\,$\lesssim$\,2.5 IR luminosity functions can be reproduced based on only three observables: (i) the redshift evolution of the stellar mass function for SFGs, (ii) the evolution of the sSFR of MS galaxies, and (iii) a double log-normal decomposition of the sSFR distribution at fixed stellar mass into contributions (assumed redshift- and mass-invariant) from MS and SB activity.
+The split into (overlapping but offset) (s)SFR distributions associated with MS and SB activity is based on the distributions of sSFR published for massive (\mstar/\msun\,$>$\,10$^{10}$) SFGs at $z$\,$\sim$\,2 published by \citet{rodighiero11}.
+The assumption that this double log-normal decomposition of the (s)SFR distribution is invariant with stellar mass and redshift leads to a good agreement with IR-observables (a mild decrease of the importance of the SB component by $<$50\% between $z$\,$<$\,1 and 0 leads to additional small improvements; see discussion in S12 and \citealp{bethermin12}).\\ The distinction between ``normal" SFGs (implicitly assumed to be growing their stellar mass in a secular mode on the star-forming MS) and starbursting galaxies is central to the 2-SFM framework and of particular interest since it yields observationally verifiable predictions of the notion that SF is a bimodal process at low and high redshift.
+In this vein \citet{bethermin12} assigned a characteristic \citep[albeit redshift-dependent; see][]{magdis12b} IR SED to MS and SB galaxies and showed that this simple approach is capable of reproducing the IR/radio source counts (incl. new {\it Herschel} counts) at 24--1100\,$\mu$m and 1.4\,GHz.
+Given the sensitivity of the source counts, this observation evidences that the 2-SFM framework provides a valid description of the dust emission from SFGs out to at least $z$\,$\sim$\,4, (i.e. over 84\% of the age of the universe).
+The 2-SFM description of the IR-properties of SFGs has also provided testable predictions which were verified in recent work, e.g. the redshift distribution of SCUBA-2 450\,$\mu$m sources \citep{geach13} and the redshift distribution of lensed 1.4\,mm sources detected with the South Pole Telescope \citep[see][Figure 9]{weiss13}.
+The good agreement of the predictions with the latter measurement suggests that the basic ingredients of the 2-SFM framework (e.g. the minor role of SBs) remain applicable out to $z$\,$\sim$\,6.